ibexa/documentation-developer/docs/commerce/commerce.md

 # Commerce

-The commerce component of [[= product_name =]] covers various steps of making a transaction, from listing available products, through adding products to a cart, to checkout and confirmation.
+The commerce component of [[= product_name =]] covers various areas of managing an e-commerce presence: from configuring payment and shipping methods, through processing a transaction (listing available products, adding products to a cart, processing checkout and sending confirmation), all the way to order management.

 [[= cards([
 "commerce/cart/cart",